daffaalex22/seleksi-deall/README.md

 ### By **Daffa' Alexander**: for Deall Backend Engineer Application Process (Technical Assessment)

 ## Key Points
- * The api hasn't deployed on a VPS as requested (only locally using minikube, yaml files are attached).
+ * The API hasn't deployed on a VPS as requested (only locally using minikube, yaml files are attached).
 To compensate for this, the author adds some additional features including:
     - Clean Code Architecture
     - Unit Testing
     - Additional endpoint for getting user by id